 5 ways to Recycle Roofing Shingles

 I hope he doesn’t read this, but we call my dad the “garbage police” when he’s not around.
-See, he is a very proud environmentalist, and loves to pick through people’s garbage bins to pull out things that are against regulation to be placed in the city dump.
+Hs a very proud environmentalist and loves to pick through people’s garbage bins to pull out things that are against regulation to be placed in the city dump.
 This is a noble habit in some regards as it does help the planet, but it is also quite annoying when attempting to dispose of things that are not easy to find a final resting place for.
 Roofing shingles, for example, are our latest battle.
-Most roofing tiles are made of a number of non-natural elements (most notably asphalt) that have to be handled with care and consideration.
+Most roofing tiles are made of a number of non-natural elements (most notably, asphalt) that have to be handled with care and consideration.
 As my sister recently purchased a home that required a new roof, this meant a lot of creativity on how to recycle our abundance of used roofing materials in a respectable and environmentally sound way.
 This article will offer some cool tips and ideas of how we did it.

 1. Stair Grips

-Do you have old basement or cellar stairs that you are always afraid of falling down in the dark?
+Do you have an old basement or cellar stairs that you are always afraid of falling down in the dark?
 Why not make DIY stair grips using some of your old roofing shingles?

 2. Driveway Mats to Avoid Stains

 I don’t know about you, but I absolutely loathe oil and other automotive stains left on the driveway after an especially trying DIY project.
 Though there are many solutions to their prevention, a plethora of used roofing shingles works wonderfully as homemade driveway mats.
 Simply place them under a car while working, and allow them to be the barrier between it and the concrete below.